|Full-Time||15 or more credits per semester*|

 Family Leave Policy

 Students have a number of options which are designed to maximize flexibility during periods of family leave.
 A student may apply for maternity leave or leave to assist an immediate family member in need of care under the standard procedures for leaves of absence.
 Students may choose to take time away from the school and make no progress towards their degree (leave of absence).
-Students on leave of absence may continue to have access to their HSPH e-mail account, but will not be considered active students and will thus not have access to electronic library resources nor be able to use a student ID for access to facilities.
-Students on leave may maintain some physical access to HSPH and Countway Library.
-Arrangements for this access may be made through the HSPH Office for Student Affairs.
+Students on leave of absence may continue to have access to their school e-mail account, but will not be considered active students and will thus not have access to electronic library resources nor be able to use a student ID for access to facilities.
+Students on leave may maintain some physical access to the Harvard Chan School and Countway Library.
+Arrangements for this access may be made through the Office for Student Affairs.

 Students considering taking family leave should consult with the Office for Student Affairs.